microth/PathLSTM/README.md

 # PathLSTM

 This repository contains code for the PathLSTM semantic role labeler introduced in [Roth and Lapata, 2016][1].
 It is built on top of the [mate-tools semantic role labeler][2].
-The PathLSTM model achieves state-of-the-art results on in the in-domain (87.9) and out-of-domain (76.6) test sets of the CoNLL-2009 data set.
+The PathLSTM model achieves state-of-the-art results on the in-domain (87.9) and out-of-domain (76.6) test sets of the CoNLL-2009 data set.

 # Dependencies